 Why why why is the sky always blue

 That live between the darkness and the light

 Sometimes the answers aren’t so clear

 ‘Cause they go on and on and on

 The song “Blue” similarly captures kids’ fascination with the natural world around them.
 Smiles are audible in the voices of Clay and Gulick as they sing about a whale named Blue who marvels at the hue that he shares with the sky he sees as he comes up for air, the water that is his home, and his fellow sea creatures.
 Blue and his friends are delightfully depicted in Ants Ants Ants’s first fully produced video, animated by Christopher J. Purdin who has animated for Cartoon Network, Nickelodeon, Laika and others.

 Want to hear more?
-Ants Ants Ants will perform at the next Hello Vancouver! show at Kiggins Theatre on April 25, 2018, in anticipation of the May 18 release of their debut album, “Why Why Why.”
-To celebrate that release, tickets are now on sale for the band’s May 20 album release event which will include screening of the rest of the band’s fantastically animated music videos, face painting, balloon art, and of course performances from Ants Ants Ants as a full seven-piece band, at Village Ballroom in Portland.
+To celebrate the May 18 release of their debut album, “Why Why Why,” tickets are now on sale for the band’s May 20 album release event which will include screening of the rest of the band’s fantastically animated music videos, face painting, balloon art, and of course performances from Ants Ants Ants as a full seven-piece band, at Village Ballroom in Portland.
 For more information on shows, events and more, visit www.antsantsants.com.